Sefirot

+As revelations of the creator's will (רצון, rāṣon), the sefirot should not be understood as ten gods, but rather as ten different channels through which the one God reveals His will.
+In later Jewish literature, the ten sefirot refer either to the ten manifestations of God; the ten powers or faculties of the soul; or the ten structural forces of nature.

 Alternative configurations of the sefirot are interpreted by various schools in the historical evolution of Kabbalah, with each articulating differing spiritual aspects.
 The tradition of enumerating 10 is stated in the Sefer Yetzirah, "Ten sefirot of nothingness, ten and not nine, ten and not eleven".
 As altogether 11 sefirot are listed across the various schemes, two (Keter and Da'at) are seen as unconscious and conscious manifestations of the same principle, conserving the 10 categories.
 The sefirot are described as channels of divine creative life force or consciousness through which the unknowable divine essence is revealed to mankind.